In C: Subsequent performances

+Trombonist Stuart Dempster performed In C on his October 25, 1967, recital at SUNY Buffalo.
+Playing soprano saxophone, Riley led the ensemble of three pianos, tuned percussion, strings, and winds.
+A critic for Buffalo Evening News left early and panned the piece.

+The New York City premiere, which also included Dempster, was at Carnegie Recital Hall on December 19, 1967.
+In C shared a program with Igor Stravinsky's Octet and works by Harley Gaber, David Rosenboom, and Dorrit Licht.
+Lukas Foss arranged speakers throughout the venue so the music could be heard from multiple vantage points, and the audience was encouraged to circulate during the piece.

+The performance reminded The New York Times critic Donal Henahan of Alban Berg's "Invention on One Note" from Wozzeck, and he admired the ensemble's "gamenlanlike sonorities".
+He continued, "Mr. Riley's effort produced a happy din, which was at worst hypnotic and often fascinating in its multilayered rhythms and sound patterns."
+Pianist Margaret Hassell, then-wife of trumpeter Jon Hassell who also played, wore bandages and gloves to pad her fingers, which prompted Henahan to recall the cabaret performer Hildegarde.

-The first UK performance of In C was on 18 May 1968 at Royal Institute Galleries by the Music Now Ensemble directed by Cornelius Cardew.
-The performance was aggressively driven by an electric guitar playing the pulse loud and fast.
-The Musical Times found it "rewarding" and wrote, "whereas previous performances of Riley's work have tended to be delicate, full of barely perceptible intricacies for the relaxed mind to absorb, this one was totally uncompromising.
+The first UK performances of In C were given on May 18 & 23, 1968 at the Queen Elizabeth Hall in London by the Music Now Ensemble directed by Cornelius Cardew.
+The performance was driven by an electric guitar playing the pulse loud and fast.
+The Musical Times found it "rewarding" and wrote that "whereas previous performances of Riley's work have tended to be delicate, full of barely perceptible intricacies for the relaxed mind to absorb, this one was totally uncompromising.
 It demanded a fight".

-Alexei Lubimov organized the Soviet premiere of In C in 1969 for an audience that included Sofia Gubaidulina and Alfred Schnittke.
-The piece also received its German premiere that year at the Darmstädter Ferienkurse.
-Wolf-Eberhard von Lewinski was relieved when the piano strings broke under the stress of the pulse, but the neighboring B strings had been tuned up a half step and the work continued to his dismay.
+Pianist Alexei Lubimov organized the Soviet premiere of In C in 1969 for an audience including composers Sofia Gubaidulina and Alfred Schnittke.
+The piece received its German premiere that year at the Darmstädter Ferienkurse.
+Wolf-Eberhard von Lewinski was relieved when the piano strings broke under the stress of the pulse, but the neighboring B strings had been tuned up a half step, and the work continued to his dismay.
 This scordatura had also been used at previous performances.

-Oakland Symphony performed the first orchestral version of In C in 1970.
-Six months later, San Francisco Ballet used many of the same musicians to perform Riley's score for a production called Genesis 70 choreographed by Carlos Carvajal.
+The Oakland Symphony performed the first orchestral version of In C in 1970.
+Six months later, the San Francisco Ballet used many of the same musicians to perform Riley's score for a production called Genesis 70 choreographed by Carlos Carvajal.

-A 25th anniversary concert was held on January 14, 1990 at the Fort Mason Center in San Francisco.
-Riley and his son Gyan performed in an eclectic group that included Jaron Lanier.
-Ramón Sender and Warner Jepsen also performed.
+A 25th anniversary concert was held on January 14, 1990, at the Fort Mason Center in San Francisco.
+The composer and his son Gyan Riley performed in an eclectic group that also included Jaron Lanier, Sender, and Jepsen.
 The lineup included Kronos Quartet, and Riley was particularly fond of the way they slid into the notes of the musical fragments.
-The performance was recorded and released on CD in 1995.
+The performance was released on CD in 1995.